microsoft/code-with-engineering-playbook/code-reviews/recipes/Go.md

 ### Project Setup

+Below is the project setup that you would like to have in your VS Code.

+#### vscode-go extension

+Using the Go extension for Visual Studio Code, you get language features like IntelliSense, code navigation, symbol search, bracket matching, snippets, etc. This extension includes rich language support for go in VS Code.

 #### go vet

 `go vet` is a static analysis tool that checks for common go errors, such as incorrect use of range loop variables or misaligned printf arguments.
 [CSE](../../CSE.md) Go code should be able to build with no `go vet` errors.
+This will be part of vscode-go extension.

 #### golint

 [golint](https://github.com/golang/lint) can be an effetive tool for finding many issues, but it errors on the side of false positives.
 It is best used by developers when working on code, not as part of an automated build process.

-#### Useful extensions for VS Code and Visual Studio

-##### vscode-go

-Using the Go extension for Visual Studio Code, you get language features like IntelliSense, code navigation, symbol search, bracket matching, snippets, etc.
+This is the default linter which is setup as part of the vscode-go extension.

 ## Automatic Code Formatting